ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## auth_use_forwarded_address

-Use originating address for authentification for clients connected through proxy.
+Use originating address for authentication for clients connected through proxy.

 :::note
-This setting should be used with extra caution since forwarded address can be easely spoofed - server accepting such authentication should not be accessed directly but rather exclusively through a trusted proxy.
+This setting should be used with extra caution since forwarded address can be easily spoofed - server accepting such authentication should not be accessed directly but rather exclusively through a trusted proxy.
 :::

 Type: Bool